Creative Commons licences

 The work may be modified and distributed, but only under the original licence.

-This allows six different licence variants to be created - from the CC BY licence as the most permissive to the CC BY-NC-ND licence as the most restrictive licence.
+This allows six different license variants – from the CC BY license as the most liberal to the CC BY-NC-ND license as the most restrictive.